palewire/first-automated-chart/docs/index.md

 ## Connect to the Datawrapper API

-The `datawrapper` Python library, created by one of the authors of this class, is a simple tool that allows you to interact with the Datawrapper API using Python.
+The `datawrapper` library, created by one of the authors of this class, is a tool that allows you to interact with the Datawrapper API using Python.
 It is available for free on the [Python Package Index](https://pypi.org/project/datawrapper/), a repository of open-source software.
-You should install with this command in the first cell.
+You should install it with this command in the first cell.

 ```bash
 %pip install git+https://github.com/chekos/Datawrapper.git#egg=datawrapper